ossf/scorecard/docs/checks.md

 **Remediation steps**
 - There is *NO* remediation work needed here.
 This is to provide some insights on which organization(s) have contributed to the project and making trust decisions based on that.
 But you can ask your contributors to join their respective organizations.

+## Dependency-Update-Tool

+This check tries to determine if the project uses a dependency update tool.
+Not updating dependencies makes a project vulnerable to known flaws and prone to attacks.
+A low score is therefore considered `High` risk.
+The checks looks for [dependabot](https://dependabot.com/docs/config-file/) or [renovatebot](https://docs.renovatebot.com/configuration-options/).
+This check only looks if it is enabled and does not ensure that it is run and pull requests are merged.

+**Remediation steps**
+- Signup for automatic dependency updates with dependabot or renovatebot and place the config file in the locations that are recommended by these tools.

 ## Fuzzing